elixir-lang/elixir/lib/elixir/pages/mix-and-otp/task-and-gen-tcp.md

 However, there is still one concern left, which are the restart strategies.
 Tasks, by default, have the `:restart` value set to `:temporary`, which means they are not restarted.
 This is an excellent default for the connections started via the `Task.Supervisor`, as it makes no sense to restart a failed connection, but it is a bad choice for the acceptor.
 If the acceptor crashes, we want to bring the acceptor up and running again.

-We could fix this by defining our own module that calls `use Task, restart: :permanent` and invokes a `start_link` function responsible for restarting the task, quite similar to `Agent` and `GenServer`.
-However, let's take a different approach here.
-When integrating with someone else's library, we won't be able to change how their agents, tasks, and servers are defined.
-Instead, we need to be able to customize their child specification dynamically.
-This can be done by using `Supervisor.child_spec/2`, a function that we happen to know from previous chapters.
+Let's fix this.
+We know that for a child of shape `{Task, fun}`, Elixir will retrieve invoke `Task.child_spec(fun)` to retrieve the underlying child specification.
+Therefore, to ensure `{Task, fun}` has `:restart` set to `:permanent`, we would need to change the `Task` module.
+However, that's impossible to do, as the `Task` module is defined as part of Elixir's standard library (and even if it was possible, it is unlikely it would be a *good* idea).

+Luckily, this can be done by using `Supervisor.child_spec/2`, which allows us to configure a child specification with new values.
 Let's rewrite `start/2` in `KVServer.Application` once more:

 ```elixir
   def start(_type, _args) do